gusmendesbh/project3-group1/README.md

 3. **Athletes Dashboard**

-    The Teams view has a drodown containing list of all the teams that played in the 2022 season.
-The dashboard displays team logo, basic team data and results metrics for 2022.
-It also includes three additional visualizations displaying scores, yards and attempts statistics from 2002 to 2023.
-The dashboard updates every time a different team is selected from the dropdown.
+    The Athletes view has a drodown containing list of all the athletes that played in the 2022 season.
+The dashboard displays athletes's headshot and their demographic information which update every time a different athlete is selected from the dropdown.
+This view also includes two charts showing Height Vs. Weight, and Age vs. Experience statistics of all athletes which remain static.

     ![Athletes Dashboard](data/Images/Image3.PNG)